Simple turnip cake [lo bak go] recipe

 lo bak go - Cook Simply

-What to serve with lo bak go recipe?
+What does lo bak go taste like?

 Chinese turnip cake - Cook Simply